Find Trade Colleges

 Types of Air Traffic Controller

 In the United States, there were 24,900 jobs for Air Traffic Controller in 2016.
 New jobs are being produced at a rate of 3.6% which is below the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Air Traffic Controller by 2026.
-The BLS estimates 2,400 yearly job openings in this field.
+There will be an estimated 2,400 positions for Air Traffic Controller per year.

 undefined